puffyCid/artemis-api/artemis-docs/docs/API/Helper/nom.md

   // We nommed ("consumed") the length of `hello` console.assert(nom_data.nommed, "Hello");
-  // We stil have some string data remaining console.assert(nom_data.remaining, " TypeScript!");
+  // We still have some string data remaining console.assert(nom_data.remaining, " TypeScript!");
 }
 ```